anandhumanoj/duck-warning/README.md

-#### A prank web-page to remind ignorant nerds about how serious the current epidemic is.
+#### A prank web-page to remind ignorant nerds about how serious the current ~epidemic~ pandemic is.
 ###### Note: This is just for fun